zugz/c-toxcore/NOTES.minpgc.md

 | `33`   | Group chat identifier           |

-When a peer times out from a group (no ping received for 60s), we don't delete it, but just flag the peer as _frozen_.
-Disconnected peers are disregarded for all purposes except those discussed below - in particular no packets are sent to them except as described below, they are omitted from the peer lists sent to the client or in a Peer Response packet, and they are not considered when determining closest peers for establishing direct connections.
+A peer times out from a group if it has been inactive for 60s.
+When a peer times out, we flag it as _frozen_.
+Frozen peers are disregarded for all purposes except those discussed below - in particular no packets are sent to them except as described below, they are omitted from the peer lists sent to the client or in a Peer Response packet, and they are not considered when determining closest peers for establishing direct connections.

+A peer is considered to be active if we receive a group message or Rejoin packet from it, or a New Peer message for it.

-Below we talk about _thawing_ frozen peers.
-This means we remove the 'frozen' flag, and send a Name group message.
-(We can hold off on sending this message until the next tox\_iterate, and only send one message if many peers thaw at once).
+If a frozen peer is seen to be active, we remove its 'frozen' flag and send a Name group message.
+(We can hold off on sending this message until the next tox\_iterate, and only send one message if many frozen peers become active at once).

-If we receive a group message originating from a frozen peer, we thaw the peer and then process the message as usual.
+If we receive a New Peer message for a peer, we update its dht key.

 If we receive a group message originating from an unknown peer, we drop the message but send a Peer Query packet back to the peer who directly sent us the message.
 (This is current behaviour; it's mentioned here because it's important and not currently mentioned in the spec.)

-If we receive a New Peer message for a peer with public key that of a frozen peer, we thaw the peer and update its dht key.

-If we receive a Rejoin packet from a peer we thaw the peer if it is frozen, update its dht key, add a temporary groupchat connection for the peer, and, once the connection is online, send out a New Peer message announcing the peer.
+If we receive a Rejoin packet from a peer we update its dht key, add a temporary groupchat connection for the peer, and, once the connection is online, send out a New Peer message announcing the peer.

 Whenever we make a new friend connection, we check if the public key is that of any frozen peer.
 If so, we send it a Rejoin packet, add a temporary